Types of Oil Painting Brushes

 For protecting the bristles, dry the brush (after cleaning) while the bristles are facing up.

-If a paintbrush is facing down and leaning on its bristles, the bristles will bend, and their shape will be ruined.
+If a paintbrush is facing down and leaning on its bristles, the bristles bend, and their shape will be ruined.

 When completely dry, I keep them in a case designed for brushes.